KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/02-request.md

   {GenerateRequest}
 </CodeBlock>

 When `Attestations` are given by <span class="label-role attester">Attesters</span>, they are written to chain which requires a deposit.
 Each new `RequestForAttestation` is unique.
-While we're testing, we can store and reuse requests to avoid to avoid multiple attestations.
+While we're testing, we can store and reuse requests to avoid multiple attestations.
 To do this store the output into `./claimer/_request.json`.
 You can also share this request to others in the workshop to see how they get denied from fraudulent senders.